 - 94% less waste produced

 Sustainable product solution

-“We see UltraCarb as one of the most environmentally friendly flame retardant solutions in the cable industry.
+“We see UltraCarb as one of the most environmentally-friendly flame retardant solutions in the cable industry.
 It stands out in comparison with ATH as it offers a considerably lower contribution to the greenhouse effect with less energy consumption.
 In addition to this, the production process is safe and does not contain the same risks as with ATH.
-We definitively see results in the market demand, as it fullfills the needs from our customers for sustainable product solutions,” Rob Lammertink, Director for Polymers & Coatings states.
+We definitively see results in the market demand, as it fulfils the needs of our customers for sustainable product solutions,” Rob Lammertink, Director for Polymers & Coatings states.

 Life Cycle Assessment for UltraCarb

 The study complied with the ISO 14040 and 14044 standards for a comparative LCA and was reviewed by an independent panel of industry experts.
-The study not only collected valuable data, it also gives a transparent and independent perspective to customers on the different solutions available to the market.
+The study not only collect valuable data, but it also gives a transparent and independent perspective to customers on the different solutions available to the market.